Find inspiration for your next journey! Request a Free Catalog and Join our Newsletter.

 Located just a short distance from the Old Town quarter, the Hotel Corvo dei Saraceni is set atop dramatic cliffs high above the Adriatic Sea.
 Close to delightful shops, charming cafés and restaurants, the hotel offers a wonderful location for exploring the historic and cultural highlights of Apulia.
 It features a restaurant with breathtaking panoramic views of the sea.
 Dine al fresco on the terrace while enjoying fresh seafood and delicious regional specialties.
 Traditional wood, wrought iron, and ceramic tile amplify contemporary elegance and openness that are a distinctive feature of the hotel.
 Spacious rooms are appointed with air conditioning, minibar, safe, satellite TV, and hairdryer.
 Wi-Fi is complimentary.
 All rooms have a partial sea view.

-Expectations: Week-long Cultural Stay featuring one region—and one hotel.
+Expectations: Travelers can expect a week-long Cultural Stay featuring one region—and one hotel.
 Full-day excursions outside the city with some longer, extensive walking tours of villages, museums, and outdoor historic sites such as gardens.
 Excursions can be over uneven and hilly terrain (e.g. gardens and outdoor sites, cobblestones, city hills, stairs without handrails, the absence of elevators); some longer walks to get to city centers where coaches are prohibited.
 Hotel centrally located for easy access to sites and restaurants during the time at leisure.

 Appropriate for: Travelers who are physically fit and comfortable with long days of touring (both walking tours and coach time).